alex25/chrome_prolog/README.md

 Next goals :
 * make a library : done
+* re-routing output results in array : in progress
 * PhpUnit testing this library
 * remove all notice and some strange features (removing NOTTHIS for example)
 * namespacing the classes